November 22, 2017

 At Healthcare Associates of Texas, we specialize in finding the optimal treatment for you.
 We offer an integrated approach to your care with primary care, specialists and physical therapists working together to ensure that whatever treatment option used is the optimal treatment for your condition and your lifestyle.

 We are happy to discuss your back pain treatment options and answer all your questions to ensure you get the best treatment for you.
-Make an appointment at one of our six locations or call (972) 258-7499.
+Make an appointment at one of our locations.

 Ready to become your healthiest self?

 Get tips delivered to your e-mail inbox every month.
 Let’s get happier and healthier together!